sdementen/piecash/docs/source/object_model.rst

 Invariant
 ~~~~~~~~~

- - the sum of the value on all splits in a transaction should =0 (transaction is balanced)
+ - the sum of the value on all splits in a transaction should = 0 (transaction is balanced).
+If it is not the case, the
+   GnuCash application create automatically an extra Split entry towards the Account Imbalance-XXX (with XXX the currency
+   of the transaction)
  - the value and quantity fields are expressed as numerator / denominator.
 The denominator of the value should be
    the same as the fraction of the currency.
 The denominator of the quantity should be the same as the commodity_scu of
    the account.